Parish Mission Statement

 A move to North Carolina after college and jobs in the airline industry proved unfulfilling, so Gentile entered a pre-seminary program in New York in 2001.
 “I had been finally courageous enough to see if my vocation was to be a priest,” he recalled, “but I was not there for very long and felt it was not the right time for me.
 I wasn’t totally ready to embrace fully the gift that God was giving me.”

 Gentile eventually moved to New Jersey after a few years of chauffer driving for a job with Verizon Communications and joined Lawrenceville’s St. Ann Parish.
 He credits that family of faith and its Knights of Columbus council for his decision to reenter the seminary, this time for the Diocese of Trenton, in 2011.

 “Ever since I first entered the vocations office I can say that a true sense of peace and belonging has been with me,” Gentile recalled.
 “It has been a wonderful journey for me and as I look back, I see that God was with me always.
 He was inviting me to answer this call, but he never forced it upon me, and that is what makes it so special.”

 His large family of birth, too, has been supportive on his journey.

-Gentile has served summers in St. Dominic Parish, Brick; St. Gregory the Great Parish, Hamilton Square, and assisted in St. James Parish in Red Bank.on He returned to St. Dominic upon ordination.
+Gentile has served summers in St. Dominic Parish, Brick; St. Gregory the Great Parish, Hamilton Square, and assisted in St. James Parish in Red Bank.
+He returned to St. Dominic upon ordination.

 Fr.
-Michael was assigned to St Thomas More this year and we are very happy he is part of our Parish.
+Michael was assigned to St Thomas More in 2018 and is very happy he is part of our Parish.

 Deacon Michael Lee Foster